Kyle-MOOC/Conda-Mamba-and-Jupyterlab/README.md

 I do not recommend installing any package in the `(base)` environment (except `mamba`, see below), create a new environment for any new project or workflow.

 ### Remove a package (or an environment)
-To delete a package or an entire environment:
+To delete a package(s) or an entire environment:

 ```bash
 conda remove PACKAGENAME1 [PACKAGENAME2]